BenoitAdam/nullDC4Wii/README.md

 | **YES** | Intensity color | Accurate |

 Vertex color is a special method on Dreamcast to color stuff.
 Notable example in Crazy Taxi : The arrow and dollar sign are Vertex Colored.
 You will notice the cars too : They will add to the current texture so the same car with the same texture will appear red, blue, green, etc...

+Same for Jet Set Radio, will add color to the logo.

 See Compatiblity guide for hints depending of the games